 1. Proactively create workforce stability

-“Job hopping” among college graduates has been increasing for decades, according to LinkedIn, with the average number of companies that grads had worked at in the first five years after receiving their diploma having nearly doubled.
+“Job hopping” among college graduates has been increasing for decades, according to LinkedIn, since the average number of companies where grads had worked in the first five years after receiving their diploma has nearly doubled.
 On top of that, workers in the education sector are more likely to engage in “nomadic employment” than their peers, reports Josh Young in “The Importance of a Robust HR Department on Campus.”
 So, HR teams need to proactively engage in succession planning to keep new campus hires in place and avoid frequent staffing interruptions that many schools have become accustomed to, notes everfi.com.

 Succession planning enables a university to identify the most talented employees and provide education that will help prepare and develop them for future higher-level and broader responsibilities.
 This ensures the college or university can continue to operate effectively should employees in critical positions depart.
 Chicago State University frames it as “building bench strength.”